dareoyeleke/Demand-Index-Volatility-Across-Restaurant-Operations/README.md

 ### Limitations

 -  Figures such as labor percentages i.e employees on shift per daily and hourly revenue, amd which specific are employees scheduled on specific days, as well as having customers leave reviews on days of visit would help establish correlation that contribute to focusing efforts where needed to improve Operational Conditions.
+-  As there were no recorded events, it was impossible to ascertain the effects of events in isolation or combination with other factors on Volatilty, which could potentially be a stressor for volatility change

 <img width="1920" height="1080" alt="VOLATILITY SNAP 5" src="https://github.com/user-attachments/assets/0c8765a9-5755-444a-b808-41c844b4229b" />